outreachy/website/docs/email-workflow.md

 2. Coordinators approve the new community.
    - Participation status is set to APPROVED
    - EC2 is sent
-   - EC5 is sent to all approved coordinators
-   - EM5 is sent to all approved mentors with approved projects in this commmunity.

 Pending Community, New Co-Mentor
 ===